Iza, Ukraine: History

 After the collapse of the Austrian Empire in 1918, the village was occupied by Hungary, Romania (late April 1919), and in September Czechoslovakia was established in the region.

-In the 1920s - 1930s in the village began to engage in carpentry, and weaving.
-Isian carpenters were known far beyond the village.
+In the 1920s-1930s, the village began to engage in carpentry and weaving.
+Izan carpenters were known far beyond the village.
 A small part of the inhabitants worked with carriages.
-The rural poor were paid to the rich by a meager payment.
+The rural population was paid to the rich with a meager payment.